WICG/aom/reference-delegate-explainer.md

 this.shadowRoot_.referenceDelegateMap['aria-activedescendant'] = 'option-2';
 ```

+> Note: the syntax of `shadowrootreferencedelegatemap` is based on the [`exportparts`](https://drafts.csswg.org/css-shadow-parts/#exportparts-attr) attribute that contains a comma-separated map of part names.

 #### Combining `referenceDelegate` and `referenceDelegateMap`

 In the case where both attributes are specified, `referenceDelegateMap` takes priority for individual attributes, and `referenceDelegate` acts as the fallback for attributes that are not specified.